How do I test for allergic reactions to Juvederm?

-Juvederm is an excellent dermal filler often used on the nasolabial folds, lips, tear-troughs, cheeks and jawline.
+Juvederm is an excellent dermal filler often used on the nasolabial folds, lips, tear-troughs, cheeks, and jawline.
 I would encourage you, however, to leave the choice of dermal filler to your dermatologist or plastic surgeon.
-This decision depends on the specific presentation and judgment and experience of your dermatologist.
+This decision depends on the specific presentation, judgment, and experience of your dermatologist.

 Without a personal consultation I can't speak to your prior history or family history of allergies, but I would be surprised if those allergies would be due to hyaluronic acid.

 The FDA does recommend preliminary allergic testing on fillers with animal-based materials like collagen, but the hyaluronic acid in HA fillers is typically synthesized from non-animal sources.

 Also, please keep in mind that Juvederm filler injections, like all hyaluronic acid lip fillers, can also be undone with a subsequent injection of hyaluronidase.
 In rare reported cases where there have been adverse reactions to injections of hyaluronic acid-based dermal fillers, these reactions ceased following an injection of hyaluronidase.

 Always choose a board-certified plastic surgeon or dermatologist for the best results.

 Dr. Robert N. Young has 3 Filler to lip lines before & afters: